 It’s a lack of focus.

-As I feel the pain in my legs as I race up the hillside, my brain is somehow finding a way to focus on anything else but this.
+My brain is somehow finding a way to focus on anything else but this.
 Who knows, maybe it’s a survival instinct.
 Or, maybe it’s my brain falling into the equivalent of highway hypnosis.
 Either way, it’s the “enemy within” that’s stopping me from being better.
-The lack of focus.

 Despite over a decade of training, in both professional and personal settings, the hardest part has always been focusing.